588 Achilles

-Achilles (minor planet designation: 588 Achilles) is a large Jupiter trojan asteroid of the Greek camp.
+588 Achilles is a large Jupiter trojan asteroid of the Greek camp.
 Achilles was the first Jupiter trojan to be discovered, and was discovered by Max Wolf at the Heidelberg Observatory in 1906.
 Wolf named the minor planet after the legendary hero Achilles from Greek mythology.
 The dark D-type asteroid measures approximately 133 km in diameter which makes it one of the 10 largest Jupiter trojans.
 It has a rotation period of 7.3 hours and possibly a spherical shape.